getpatchwork/patchwork/docs/usage/xmlrpc.md

 # The XML-RPC API

 **NOTE:** This guide covers usage information for the Patchwork XML-RPC API.
+For information on using the REST API, refer to the [REST API documentation][doc-rest].
 For information on developing custom applications or clients for this API, refer to the [developers documentation][doc-development].

 Patchwork provides an XML-RPC API.
 This API can be used to be used to retrieve and modify information about patches, projects and more.